Bayog: Geography

-The town is bounded on the north by Godod, Bacungan, Sindangan, and Siayan; on the east by Lakewood; on the south by Kumalarang, Buug, and Diplahan; and on the west by Kabasalan.
+Bayog is the only town in Zamboanga del Sur that borders the provinces of Zamboanga del Norte and Zamboanga Sibugay.
+It is bounded on the north by Godod, Bacungan, Sindangan, and Siayan; on the east by Lakewood; on the south by Kumalarang, Buug, and Diplahan; and on the west by Kabasalan.
 It is the westernmost town in the province.

 The town is partly situated in the Sibougey Valley watered by the Sibuguey River, Dipili River, and Depore River.
 75% of the land lies on rugged terrain with elevation up to 300 m.